PrabhnoorKhatkar/CS157A-Team10/README.md

 Name the schema `artauction` and press Apply, then press Apply on the confirmation popup:

 Then, in the top menu, go to Server > Data Import.
-Select the checkbox to `Import from Self-Contained File`, press the “…” button and browse to `Source Code/CS157A-Team10/ArtAuction`, then select `artauction.sql`.
+Select the checkbox to `Import from Self-Contained File`, press the “…” button and browse to `ArtAuction`, then select `artauction.sql`.
 Then select the default target schema to be `artauction`.

 Then press Start Import and you should see some new tables pop up under the `artauction` schema.